oscarpedrero/BloodyShop/README.md

 <details>
 <summary>Changelog</summary>

+`0.9.92`
+- Added to the add and buy command the possibility of adding buffs and not just items.
+Example: .shop add Cursed 1425734039 1 1 1 1 true

 `0.9.9`
 - Added command to reload configuration of products and currencies
 - Now you can configure if you want a currency to be active or not in the drop system